 Burning the clocks relies on crowd support to make sure the event happens every year.
 In exchange for your support we can offer a range of benefits such as exclusive hand made personalised lanterns to carry in the parade, VIP viewing tickets, joining us on the beach, large family lanterns and even lighting the BTC bonfire right in the heart of the action!
-We will launch this years crowdfunding campaign on the 1st November 2017.
+For full details click here to visit our crowdfunding page.

 For two decades, Burning the Clocks has become a special date in Brighton’s calendar.
 Taking place on the winter solstice, this fantastical procession brings magic to the streets, with a stream of luminous lanterns and a spectacular 2,000-strong parade.

 When the winter carnival has wound its way to the beach, people pass their handmade paper and willow lanterns – filled symbolically with their hopes and dreams – into a blazing bonfire and prepare for the spectacular fire show and firework display.

 Held on the shortest day (longest night) of the year, this growing tradition marks the passing of time by ‘burning the clocks’ and welcoming in the new sun.
 With over 20,000 spectators, this popular event turns the spotlight away from the more commercial side of Christmas and lights up the darkest of winter nights.

 Burning the Clocks was created by Same Sky in 1994 as a way for the whole community to enjoy the festive season, regardless of faith or creed.
 Each year a new theme, related to the concept of time, is incorporated into the event to bring new and exciting elements.